-- An up to date Assessment,
+- An up-to-date assessment,

 - The Child in Need Plan,

 - Minutes of the Child in Need meeting,

 - Any information about previous Child Protection Plans and associated documents.

 - Any other relevant assessments or information, including any Section 47 Child Protection Enquiry.

-Name of child/children (including the names which they are known by) Date of Birth Gender Ethnicity First Language and, and known by,
+Name of child/children (including the names which they are known by) Date of Birth Gender Ethnicity First Language significant adults/ carers for the children Birth Gender Ethnicity Language with child

 Are any of the Children conference?
-Yes □ n subject to No □ a Child F Protection Plan or have been the subject of Date Outcome Name of Parent/ significant adults/ carers for the children Date of Birth Gender Ethnicity First Language Relationship with child
+Yes □ subject of a No □ Child Prot tection Plar or have be en the subject of Date Outcome Name of Parent/ significant adults/ Date of Birth Gender Ethnicity First Language Relationship with child